 Do you have a need for speed?
-Below, piano teacher Ryan C. shares some piano finger exercises that will help you increase speed when playing the piano…
+Piano teacher Ryan C. shares the best piano finger exercises below that will help you work your way towards extremely fast piano playing…

 What makes a great pianist fun to watch?
 Is it his or her sense of musicality and his or her ability to play gorgeous music with apparent ease?
 I think both.